TCFD reporting

 Disclosure of how the organisation identifies, assesses and manages climate-related risks.

-Pandora has an enterprise risk management process in place with management teams across our value chain responsible for the continuous identification, assessment, mitigation, and reporting of current and emerging risks.
+We operate an enterprise risk management system, where management teams across our value chain are responsible for the continuous identification, assessment, mitigation and reporting of current and emerging risks.
+All relevant business functions provide quarterly updates on their most material risks, which are presented to the Risk Management Board for review and potential inclusion in Pandora’s most material risks.

 Metrics and targets